clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 `Quilt`_.

 #.
-Clone the linux kernel source code into a new working directory
+Clone the linux kernel source code into a new working directory.

    .. code-block:: bash

       git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git

 #.
-Make any code changes to the Linux source files
+Make any code changes to the Linux source files.

 #.
 Track and commit your changes to the local git repo.